husjon/valheim_server_oci_setup/Readme.md

 If this changes in the future, this section will be updated to reflect that.
 An issue has been raised with BepInEx and can be found here [BepInEx/BepInEx#336](https://github.com/BepInEx/BepInEx/issues/336)

+As the default emulation layer has been changed to FEX, modding should now be possible.
+If you're feeling comfortable editing the systemd service file that is currently used, you're more than welcome to, do however keep in mind that re-running the setup script does revert these changes, unless you're using overrides.

-PS: If you're willing to try to install mods on your ARM instance and are able to so successfully, please do let me know.
+If you're willing to try to install mods on your ARM instance and are able to so successfully, please do let us know in the [Discord server](#discord).

 As for a guide to install mods, here is one.
 https://www.youtube.com/watch?v=h2t9cSFidt0